Topological roots of the Bernstein-Sato polynomial of plane curves: Introduction

+Roots contributed by non-exceptional divisors will be topological by setting $g$ equal to suitable powers of the irreducible factors of $f$.
 See \cref{rmk-multiplicity} for a discussion about the possible multiplicities of the roots coming from non-exceptional divisors.
 Similar sets of topological roots of the local Bernstein-Sato polynomial for irreducible plane curves with one or two Puiseux pairs are studied in \cite{CN87} and \cite{ACLM17b}.
 For a closed expression for the topological roots from \cref{thm-main-2} when the curve is irreducible see \cref{cor-thm-2}.

 \jump

 The easiest nontrivial example of a topological root of the local Bernstein-Sato polynomial is the opposite of the log canonical threshold of \( f \) at \(x \in \mathbb{C}^2\).
 More generally, it follows from the birational description of the multiplier ideals, see \cite{Laz04-2} or \cref{sec-multipliers}, that the jumping numbers are always topological invariants of plane curve singularities.
 The fact that the opposites of the jumping numbers in \((0, 1)\) are always roots of \(b_{f,x}(s)\) follows from the results in \cite{ELSV04, BS05}.